Titanium Oxide Nanopowder/Nanoparticles Specifications

 Introduction

 Particular attention should be paid to the last mentioned, but exceptional category containing metallic and metal oxide NPs, for example ZnO, Au, Fe2O3, TiO2.
-Several studies have indicated that the application of NPs in medicine can significantly improve the effectiveness of many existing therapies.
+Several studies have indicated that the application of NPs in medicine can significantly improve the effectiveness of any existing therapies.
 Linking drugs with NPs can enhance their selective accumulation in diseased tissues as well as penetration abilities through cell membranes.
 Increasing the selectivity of drugs is a great challenge for modern medicine.
 This goal can be achieved by research focused on therapeutic systems with increased selectivity and reduced toxicity, accompanied by higher therapeutic efficiency.

 Different forms of Titanium Dioxide